Alfresco/alfresco-ng2-components/demo-shell/README.md

 This command compiles and starts the project in watch mode.
 Browser will automatically reload upon changes.
-Upon start you can navigate to `http://localhost:3000` with your preferred browser.
+Upon start, you can navigate to `http://localhost:3000` with your preferred browser.

 ### Important notes